Spiritual Growth + Groups Within CDE.

 Ember Days and Exodus 90

 Essentially, Ember Days and Exodus 90 are a set of seasonal days that focus on fasting, abstinence, humility, and thanksgiving.
 As young men, many of us find ourselves habitually distracted at points throughout our lives.
 We take for granted the gifts that God has given us, and we throw them away for lesser things.
 We presume the time that we have on this Earth一 a time in which we could choose to grow in virtue.
-Once the time that God has given us has been thrown away, we often find ourselves having little to no time at all.
-We begin to find comfort in wasting more time, and we become complacent over the time that we have already wasted.
+Once the time that God has given us has been thrown away, we begin to find comfort in wasting more time, and we become complacent over the time that we have already wasted.
 During this season of abstinence, a man should especially focus on getting rid of the distractions in his life in order to detoxify his mind, body, and soul so that he may give thanks to God who created him.

 Significance of Badges

-The badges, each bearing a cross, symbolize the unity and shared purpose of the brotherhood, even as different colors represent the unique small groups within it.
-They serve as a physical reminder of the personal crosses each knight bears, yet also of the strength found in walking together with Christ.
-Worn in times of temptation, the badge is a sign of faith and brotherhood.
-Each knight receives a personal badge to be blessed by a priest of their choosing, marking their individual commitment to the path they walk together.
+The badges, each bearing a cross, symbolize the unity and shared purpose of the brotherhood.
+They serve as a physical reminder of the personal crosses each member bears, yet also of the strength found in walking together with Christ.
+Worn in times of temptation, the badge is a sign of the brotherhood.
+Each member receives a personal badge to be blessed by a priest of their choosing, marking their individual commitment to the path they walk together.

 Anima Christi

-• This group centers on deep spiritual formation and intimacy with Jesus through prayer, reflection, and sacramental life.
-Inspired by the ancient prayer “Anima Christi,” members seek to be united with the heart and soul of Christ — to be healed, sanctified, and strengthened by His presence.
-Ideal for those drawn to contemplative spirituality, intercession, or the interior life.
+This group centers on deep spiritual formation and intimacy with Jesus through prayer and reflection, ideal for those drawn to contemplative spirituality or the interior life.
 The spirit of the group reflects the virtues of St. Joseph, the Silent Witness — particularly his purity, silence, and hidden union with God.

 “It is no longer I who live, but Christ who lives in me.